Nursing Home Administration Licensure Preparation Course

 Return Policy for Participants Who HAVE NOT Begun Course Work

 Students who wish to cancel their registration and return the course materials, and who are no longer interested in pursuing completion of the course, may return materials within 3 months of the date of registration.
-If course materials are returned complete and like new, and registration is cancelled, participants may receive a refund less $45.00 for a total refund of $450.00.
+If course materials are returned complete and like new, and registration is cancelled, participants may receive a refund less $45.00.

 * Return Policy for Participants Who HAVE Begun Course Work